mlange-42/chrono-photo/README.md

 ## How it works

-The principle idea is to stack all images to be processes, and analyze them pixel by pixel.
+The principle idea is to stack all images to be processes, and analyze the entire stack pixel by pixel (but see also section [Technical realization](#technical-realization)).

 Given a typical use case like a moving object in front of a static background, a certain pixel will have very similar colors in most images.